 Paris may provide free public transport if a motion by Mayor Anne Hildago overcomes the opposition.
 A feasibility study is to see whether such a measure would motivate more people to take the Métro.
 Paris transport authority IDFM, rejected the proposal despite other examples from Europe.Weiterlesen

-Scotland’s national transport agency publishes specifications regarding the country’s plan to ban combustion-powered cars by 2032.
-In September it was Nicola Sturgeon, head of the Scottish government, who announced this ambitious time table.Weiterlesen
+Scotland’s national transport agency publishes specifications regarding the country’s plan to phase out the need for combustion-powered cars by 2032.
+In September it was Nicola Sturgeon, head of the Scottish government, who announced this ambition.Weiterlesen

 East London may ban all ICEs and old hybrids from rush hour